Induction cooking: Safety

+The pan is insulated by the cooking surface, and voltages generated in the pan are far too low to represent a shock hazard.
+The cooktop can detect whether cookware is present by monitoring power delivered.
+As with other electric ceramic cooking surfaces, a maximum pan size may be specified by the manufacturer, and a minimum size is also stated.
+The control system shuts down the element if a pot is not present or not large enough.
+If a pan boils dry it can get extremely hot – a thermostat in the surface will turn off the power if it senses overheating to prevent cooker failures and potential fires.

 Applications

-Induction equipment may be a built-in surface, part of a range, or a standalone surface unit.
+Induction equipment may be a built-in surface, part of a range, or a standalone unit.
 Built-in and rangetop units typically have multiple elements, the equivalent of multiple burners on a gas-fueled range.
 Stand-alone induction modules are typically single-or dual-element.
 All such elements share an electromagnet sealed beneath a heat-resisting glass-ceramic sheet.
 The pot is placed on the ceramic glass surface and heats its contents.

 Asian manufacturers have taken the lead in producing inexpensive single-induction-zone surfaces.
 In Japan, some models of rice cookers are powered by induction.
 Induction cookers are less frequently used in other parts of the world.

 Induction ranges may be applicable in commercial restaurant kitchens, with lower installation, ventilation and fire suppression equipment costs.
 Drawbacks for commercial use include possible breakages of the glass cook-top, higher initial cost and the requirement for magnetic cookware.